PhatomFatec/Midall-DataTransfer/README.md

 <br>

-## Requisitos
+## Requirements

-### 📌 Requisitos Funcionais
+### 📌 Functional Requirements

-#### Aplicação 1:
+#### Application 1:

- - Construir uma aplicação que rodará servidor local para configuração e parametrização do serviço.
+ - Build an application that will run on a local server to configure and configure the service.
- - Nessa aplicação, criar tela para configuração do sistema (com todas as configurações que a aplicação atual já tem) incluindo também a limitação de consumo de banda de rede e tempo para verificação de novos arquivos para download
+ - In this application, create a screen for system configuration (with all the settings that the current application already has) also including the limitation of network bandwidth consumption and time for checking new files for download
- - Criar também, tela para configuração da conta de acesso a api (guardar de um jeito seguro).
+ - Also create a screen for setting up the api access account (keep it safe).
- - Emitir alerta no S.O. avisando que novos arquivos foram baixados
+ - Issue an alert in the OS warning that new files have been downloaded
- - Criar tela de histórico de arquivos baixados
+ - Create downloaded file history screen

-#### Aplicação 2:
+#### Application 2:

- - Construir uma API que será o serviço que buscará os arquivos que devem ser enviados para Cloud
+ - Build an API that will be the service that will fetch the files that must be sent to the Cloud
- - Conectar com a api de arquivos (utilizar outro fornecedor, diferente do usado no requisito anterior.
-Pode ser Google Drive, AWS S3, Dropbox e etc.)
+ - Connect with the file API (use another provider, different from the one used in the previous requirement.
+It can be Google Drive, AWS S3, Dropbox, etc.)
- - Realizar o download dos arquivos, seguindo as configurações realizadas na aplicação 1.
+ - Download the files, following the settings made in the application 1.
- - Criar dashboard para acompanhamento das execuções (pode ser construído em alguma ferramenta de BI, movendo os dados do banco locar para outro)
+ - Create a dashboard to monitor executions (can be built in any BI tool, moving data from the local bank to another)

-### 📌 Requisitos Não Funcionais
+### 📌 Non-Functional Requirements

-#### Aplicação 1:
+#### Application 1:

- - Criar mecanismo de autenticação com a aplicação 2, hospedada na nuvem (para não aceitar requisição de locais não autorizados)
+- Create authentication mechanism with application 2, hosted in the cloud (to not accept requests from unauthorized locations)

 <br>